hoehlrich/canvas-tui/README.md

 - [X] Indicate which field is selected when creating writing custom assignments
 - [x] Be able to change the day with j and k when editing the DueDate field (don't allow it to go before today)
 - [X] Add a lock symbol to locked assignments
+- [X] Update logic for locked assignments that become unlocked
+- [X] Grade fetching doesn't work (figured it out: use REST)
+- [ ] Rework assignment query to use REST instead of graphql
+- [ ] Canvas assignment link scraping
+- [ ] Reinstate links pane
+- [ ] Download pdf files and open in zathura (maybe)
 - [ ] Add timer column and let it be resetable and pausable (maybe)
-- [ ] Canvas assignment link scraping
 - [ ] Course ID config
 - [ ] Query Course IDs if no config (maybe)
 - [ ] ISSUE: read write precedence with multiple instances working on the same data
 - [ ] Filter assignments by course (new pane idea??)
-- [ ] custom DIR for data files
+- [ ] Custom DIR for data files
-- [ ] Fix abhorrent load times for grades
 - [ ] Fetch external submission links
 - [ ] If browser is opened with open::this(url) for the first time, allow the browser to remain open after the program exits
 - [ ] **Migrate to the maintained ratatui**